write-for-ilr/write-for-ilr.github.io/README.md

    - <https://members.parliament.uk/member/1987/contact> ([see here](https://old.reddit.com/r/ukvisa/comments/1kkmz18/immigration_changes_announcement_1252025/mt9hm3q/))
    - <https://members.parliament.uk/member/2652/contact> ([see here](https://old.reddit.com/r/ukvisa/comments/1kkmz18/immigration_changes_announcement_1252025/mta3utd/))

    I don't know if writing to the same members is helpful.
 It could help with showing the numbers but I don't know.
-The community recommends ([see comment](https://old.reddit.com/r/ukvisa/comments/1kkmz18/immigration_changes_announcement_1252025/mtb8d67/)) finding other members using <https://members.parliament.uk/members/lords> and write to them so that more members of the house can be convinced.
+The community recommends ([see comments](https://old.reddit.com/r/ukvisa/comments/1kkmz18/immigration_changes_announcement_1252025/mtb8d67/)) finding other members who have immigration as a policy interest using the link <https://members.parliament.uk/members/lords?PolicyInterestId=2&ShowAdvanced=true> and write to them so that more members of the house can be convinced.
+Some have also suggested to email Crossbench members.
 Like mentioned above, this task needs research.
 So come back to this point later if you don't have the time now.

    **NOTE:** Remember to include your full name, full postal address with post code and mobile number.